Identifying and Compensating for Feature Deviation in Imbalanced Deep Learning: Introduction

-where $\vx$ is the input, $f_{\vtheta}(\cdot)$ is the feature extractor parameterized by $\vtheta$ (e.g., a ConvNet), and $\vw_c$ is the linear classifier of class $c$.
-We observe an interesting phenomenon --- \emph{for a minor class, the features $f_{\vtheta}(\vx)$ between the training and test instances are deviated.} The fewer the training instances of a class are, the larger the deviation is.
-(See \autoref{fig:1} (c) for an illustration.)
-The linear classifiers $\{\vw_c\}_{c=1}^C$ learned to separate the training instances of different classes, therefore, may not be able to separate the test instances of minor classes.
+where $\vx$ is the input, $f_{\vtheta}(\cdot)$ is the feature extractor parameterized by $\vtheta$ (\eg, a ConvNet), and $\vw_c$ is the linear classifier of class $c$.
+We observe an interesting phenomenon --- \emph{for a minor class, the features $f_{\vtheta}(\vx)$ of the training and test instances are deviated from each other}, as illustrated in \autoref{fig1:feature_d}\footnote{We emphasize that this deviation is fundamentally different from the domain shift studied in domain adaptation (DA)~\cite{ben2010theory,gong2012geodesic,ganin2016domain}.
+In DA, the training (source) and test (target) data come from different domains (\eg, synthetic and real images).
+Here, our training and test data are from the same domain (\eg, CIFAR images).
+The feature deviation is caused by training ConvNets end-to-end with class-imbalanced data.}.
+The fewer the training instances of a class are, the larger the deviation is.
+The linear classifiers $\{\vw_c\}_{c=1}^C$ learned to separate the training instances of different classes, therefore, are hardly applicable to separate the test instances of minor classes.

-We posit that such a \emph{feature deviation} phenomenon is the major cause that leads to over-fitting and accounts for the poor performance of a ConvNet on minor classes, and \emph{naively scaling up the influence of minor classes in training worsens the problem.} We note that, feature deviation is not commonly seen in traditional machine learning using pre-defined features.
-Those methods therefore likely suffer from under-fitting (\autoref{fig:1} (b)), in which, scaling up the influence of minor classes can be effective.
+We posit that such a \emph{feature deviation} phenomenon explains the over-fitting problem\footnote{We note that, our preliminary technical report \cite{ye2020identifying} has been on arXiv.org since January, 2020, and we are among the first to observe and systematically study the feature deviation phenomenon.} and accounts for the poor accuracy of a ConvNet classifier on minor class data, and naively scaling up the influence of minor classes in training may worsen the problem.
+We note that, feature deviation is not commonly seen in traditional machine learning that uses pre-defined features.
+Thus, traditional algorithms are likely suffer a different problem in class-imbalanced learning, \eg, under-fitting to minor classes (\autoref{fig:train_test_line_plot} (b)), for which scaling up the influence of minor classes can be effective.

+We study further how feature deviation affects a ConvNet classifier in making predictions.
+We find that when feature deviation occurs (\eg, for class $c$), the test instances of class $c$ tend to move toward regions of lower decision values (\ie, $\vw_c^\top f_{\vtheta} (\vx)$) compared to the training instances, making them hard to be classified correctly.
+See \autoref{fig:1:CDT} for an illustration.